Menu

 Try a scalp massage

 Some people say that rubbing a bald head brings good luck.
-That may or may not be true, but what we do know is that stimulating your scalp promotes good blood flow and encourages healthy hair growth.
+That may or may not be true, but we do know that stimulating your scalp promotes healthy blood flow and encourages healthy hair growth.

 Here’s how to do it: Starting with all 10 fingertips on your head, apply gentle pressure and move your fingers around your scalp, working from your forehead to the crown of your head and down to your neck.
 It’s easy to do on your own — or you could try convincing a loved one that rubbing your bald head will bring them good fortune.